10 Days in Japan: Itinerary, What to Do & Where to Go

 A long history predates Osaka, a surprising fact considering the tough-to-crack modern veneer.
 On the surface, Osaka feels much like other large Japanese cities.
 Osaka’s not exactly that simple, though.

 The city prides itself on its uniqueness.
-Whether showing off Osaka’s unique food or their favourite cultural attractions, Osakans are fiercely proud.
-There’s a healthy rivalry between Osaka and Tokyo with neither side ever emerging as a clear-cut winner on all accounts.
+Whether showing off Osaka’s unique food or their favorite cultural attractions, Osakans are fiercely proud.
+There’s a healthy rivalry between Osaka and Tokyo, with neither side ever emerging as a clear-cut winner on all accounts.
 Why not decide yourself by tackling these few wonderful things to do in Osaka:

 Relive the history of medieval Japan at Osaka Castle

 If we’re comparing tourist attractions in Tokyo to Osaka, there’s nothing in the Japanese capital whose grandeur rivals Osaka Castle.
 To say Osaka Castle had a rough history is an understatement.
-Originally built in the late-16th century by Toyotomi Hideyoshi, Osaka Castle has been destroyed and rebuilt, whether by rival rulers or natural disaster, several times in its long history.
+Originally built in the late 16th century by Toyotomi Hideyoshi, Osaka Castle has been destroyed and rebuilt, whether by rival rulers or natural disasters, several times in its long history.

 Osaka Castle